NCAR/WRF-Chem-Preprocessing-Tools/README_mozbc.md

 The reference for the CAM-chem output is:

-Buchholz, R. R., Emmons, L. K., Tilmes, S., & The CESM2 Development Team.
+*Buchholz, R. R., Emmons, L. K., Tilmes, S., & The CESM2 Development Team.
 (2019).
 CESM2.1/CAM-chem Instantaneous Output for Boundary Conditions.
 UCAR/NCAR - Atmospheric Chemistry Observations and Modeling Laboratory.
 Subset used† XXX, Accessed* dd mmm yyyy, https://doi.org/10.5065/NMP7-EP60.

 Please fill in the "subset used" with region and/or date of the subset you used (e.g. Lat: -10 to 10, Lon: 100 to 150, September 2015 - February 2016).
 Please fill in the "Accessed" date with the day, month, and year that you last accessed the data (e.g. - 5 Aug 2011).

 Near-real-time global chemical forecast output from the WACCM model is also available for use as regional model boundary conditions.

-Mapping of WACCM or CAM-chem gas-phase and aerosol species to WRF-Chem chemistry is provided in CESM-WRFchem_aerosols_20190822.pdf.
+Mapping of WACCM or CAM-chem gas-phase and aerosol species to WRF-Chem chemistry is provided in CESM-WRFchem_aerosols_20190822.pdf (see Other-Documents).